How to Put a Belt on a John Deere Lawn Mower: Best Guide

 Now you can put on the belt shields over the pulleys on the sides of the deck.
 You can tighten them with screws.
 Here, notice that it is always advisable to grease the edges of a new belt since the rubber is quite hard at first.
 Greasing makes it much easier to move.
 It also increases the life of the drive pulleys.

-Reattach all the different parts of the cutting deck.
+Reattach the various parts of the cutting deck.
 Make sure the drive rods are properly secured.
 Now you can slide the cutting deck back under the John Deere mower.
 Ensure that the belt is properly working and that there are no restrictions to its movement.
 The belt should not touch any other parts of the lawnmower.

 ● Step 7.
 Ensure that all the connections are in place and start the engine.